aro-network/aro-docs/docs/edge-node/types.md

 title: Edge Node Types
 ---

-# Types
+# Edge Node Types

-Now that you have a basic understanding of how Edge Nodes work, you might be wondering: what type of Edge Node is best for you?
+Wondering which Edge Node is best for you?
+Here’s an overview of the available options to help you decide.

-### Hardware Nodes
+### Hardware Nodes (ARO Pod & ARO Link)

-ARO is owned by the crowd, not the cloud.
-And the good news is—you don’t need to be tech-savvy to participate.
-You can easily run an Edge Node right from your home.
+The ARO Network is community-driven, not cloud-controlled.
+Best of all, you don’t need to be tech-savvy to participate—you can run an Edge Node right from your home.

-Simply install the device, register an account through the [dashboard](https://devnet-dashboard.aro.network), and start earning rewards by contributing your idle internet resources.
-It’s that simple.
+Hardware Nodes are ideal for **beginners**, offering pre-configured, user-friendly devices optimized for efficient operation.
+They simplify setup by eliminating the need to configure Node Clients or adapt to your internet environment.

-Currently, two specific hardware models support ARO clients: the **ARO Pod** and the **ARO Link**.
+Two Hardware Node models are currently available: **ARO Pod** and **ARO Link**.

+- The **ARO Pod** is a compact, plug-and-play device designed for 24/7 operation with exceptional uptime, perfect for home use.
+- The **ARO Link** doubles as a standard router while generating revenue from your idle internet resources, making it ideal for business scenarios with dual functionality.

-### Software Nodes
+### Software Nodes (ARO Client)

-ARO is a permissionless Edge Cloud network designed to utilize heterogeneous resources.
-To support this, ARO offers a **software image** (the **ARO Client**) that can be run on a wide range of devices—PCs, workstations, or even data centers.
+The ARO Network is a permissionless Edge Cloud designed to leverage diverse resources.
+To support this, ARO provides a **software image** (the **ARO Client**) that can be installed on various devices, including PCs, workstations, or data centers.

-Keep in mind that the software image is intended more for **Pro Users**.
-Running it requires higher technical capabilities from both the device and the user.
+Note that the **ARO Client** is geared toward **advanced users**, requiring greater technical expertise from both the device and the operator.

+### Lite Nodes (ARO Lite)

+For those seeking an accessible entry point, **ARO Lite** nodes operate as lightweight **browser extensions**, such as a **Chrome extension**.
+These nodes enable anyone to join the ARO Network with minimal cost and effort.

+By deploying **ARO Lite**, ARO facilitates exploratory resource building in new markets, establishing the supply needed for robust Edge Cloud services.
+This makes **ARO Lite** an ideal way to expand the network’s user base.

+While **ARO Lite** nodes generate rewards like other Edge Nodes, their lower service capacity results in smaller rewards compared to Hardware or Software Nodes.